A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: ABS: Framework Design and Implementation

 \subsection{Reformulation for Coupling-Aware Decision-Making}

 In addition to the coupling among SFnM variables, a major challenge in SEM arises from the deep interdependence between SFnM and LLnM.
-As shown in Fig.~\ref{fig: case}, co-location group decisions shape the bandwidth needs and tunnel options for \textit{Cut}-LLs, directly affecting LLnM bandwidth costs as in (\ref{f8}).
-Conversely, suboptimal \textit{Cut}-LL mappings in LLnM can fragment \CN\ resources: network resource depletion or uneven allocation may leave computing resources scattered across nodes, without enough network resources to interconnect and aggregate them for future SFnM.
+On one hand, as shown in Fig.~\ref{fig: case}, co-location decisions shape the bandwidth needs and tunnel options for \textit{Cut}-LLs, directly affecting LLnM bandwidth costs as in (\ref{f8}).
+On the other hand, suboptimal \textit{Cut}-LL mappings in LLnM can fragment \CN\ resources: network resource depletion or uneven allocation may leave computing resources scattered across \CN s without sufficient network capacity to interconnect them for future SEs.
 This tight coupling complicates joint optimization across both processes.

-Therefore, we adopt a local greedy approach based on the ($\mathbb{P}2$-a) problem, decomposing SEM into a more tractable two-phase structure.
+Therefore, we adopt a local greedy approach based on the ($\mathbb{P}2\text{-a}$) problem, decomposing SEM into a more tractable two-phase structure.
 In phase one, we solve the minimum-cut \SF\ mapping (mcuSm) for SFnM, identifying co-location groups, assignments, and mappings that minimize the bandwidth requirements of \textit{Cut}-LLs.
 In phase two, we solve the minimum-cost \LL\ mapping (mcoLm) for LLnM, using the SFnM solution to minimize the additional bandwidth costs from mapping these \textit{Cut}-LLs.
 While this dual-phase method cannot guarantee global optimality due to the coupling between SFnM and LLnM, it provides a practical approach to decouple the problem and focus on the complex interactions among SFnM decision variables.